 When you are physically working together, it’s easy to monitor people’s productivity levels.
 Not so when everyone is working remotely.
 How do you measure the confidence (or fears) of your employees as they embrace new digital tools?
 Are they getting the most out of them, or spending too much time on the wrong things, ultimately increasing their stress levels?

 Work-life balance challenges may also increase in a remote working context, when people can be less conscious of the boundary between work and home life.
-This presents managers with the challenge of recognising where to intervene to protect wellbeing.
+This presents managers with the challenge of recognizing where to intervene to protect wellbeing.

 When team members can spend less time creating manual reports or updating others on progress, the opportunity arises to refocus effort on higher-value activities.
 Advanced analytics dashboards from Sapience, for example, allow managers and employees alike to see what kind of work (calls, marketing, meetings, management, etc.) they are spending their time on and how productive entire teams are.